Magpul - The Hodge Rifle Build - Episode 1

 Frequently Asked Questions

-What is the 'thermal fit' process in rifle building?
+What is the significance of the 'thermal fit' process mentioned for the upper receiver?

-The 'thermal fit' involves heating the 7075-T6 aluminum upper receiver to expand it, allowing for a precise, tight, and accuracy-enhancing fit when the barrel extension is inserted.
+The 'thermal fit' process involves heating the 7075-T6 aluminum upper receiver to expand it.
+This allows for a tighter, more precise fit of the barrel extension, which enhances the rifle's overall accuracy and consistency.

 More Gunsmithing & DIY Videos You Might Like